timescale/timescaledb/README.md

 ## Create continuous aggregates

 Continuous aggregates are designed to make queries on very large datasets run faster.
-They use PostgreSQL [materialized views](https://www.postgresql.org/docs/current/rules-materializedviews.html) to continuously and incrementally refresh a query in the background, so that when you run the query, only the data that has changed needs to be computed, not the entire dataset.
+They continuously and incrementally refresh a query in the background, so that when you run such query, only the data that has changed needs to be computed, not the entire dataset.
+This is what makes them different from regular PostgreSQL [materialized views](https://www.postgresql.org/docs/current/rules-materializedviews.html), which cannot be incrementally materialized and have to be rebuilt from scratch every time you want to refresh it.

 For example, create a continuous aggregate view for daily weather data in two simple steps: